srcimon/screwbox/UNRELEASED-CHANGES.md

 ### 🧽 Cleanup & refactoring

 - Removed default implementation of `Scene.populate()`
+- Used particle system to replace custom smoke in platformer example (#301)
 - Added JavaDoc to `Scene`

 ### 📦 Dependency updates